thuringia/challenge__fetch/README.md

 This project uses the [Bun](https://bun.sh) runtime.
 Compared to Node.js, this runtime uses the JSC Javascript engine from WebKit/Safari, not V8.
 It is similar in goals and features to the [Deno](https://deno.com) runtime, however it provides much better compatibility with normal Node.js libraries and packaging concepts.

 For this project Bun is ideal, as it provides a complete system from built-in Typescript support to bundling and creating [standalone binaries](https://bun.sh/docs/bundler/executables).
+It also allows us to build the tools without needing additional dependencies, as it ships native `fetch` for a much simpler HTTP client API, includes a very robust HTTP server API and more.

 This tools consists of 3 steps: